carleseb/master-thesis-repo/README.md

 # master-thesis-repo

 This is the repository for the code used in my master thesis.
-You can find the manuscript in this repo: Thesis_Carles_Esteve.pdf
+You can find the manuscript in this repo: Thesis_Carles_Esteve.pdf.

 If you wish to run any simulation, most of the code requires having DM solver installed (see https://github.com/stephanlphilips/DM_solver)

 There is an introductory example on how to use the developped code in the folder 'START'